Datça Turkey 2013

 Knidos

 Knidos is described as “a city that was built for the most beautiful of goddesses, Aphrodite, on the most beautiful of peninsulas“.
-Knidos has two harbors, one on the Aegean and the other on the Mediterranean Sea.
+Knidos has two harbors, one on the Aegean Sea and the other the Mediterranean.

 Datça Peninsula Map